ucsb/webguide/web-accessibility.md

 Download the [UCSB Web Accessibility Guidelines (PDF)](/media/web-accessibility-guidelines.pdf)

+### General Web Accessibility Guidelines

+In addition to the PDF above and the recommendations described throughout the Web Guide, the Web Standards Group also provides the following general guidelines for addressing accessibility in your websites:

+**Your page should not depend on the user using a specific type of device**.
+In other words, your page should be navigable by mouse, keyboard, voice, and head wand.
+Elements that appear only upon mouse-over, for example, are usually inaccessible to people using screen readers.
+In general, any page that can be navigated via keyboard can also be navigated by voice or screen reader.

 ### Importance of Web Accessibility

 "Accessibility is a Civil Rights issue and inaccessible websites violate the